By Morgan

 PUAP: What has the reception been like so far? (any idea how many public screenings there have been/what are your thoughts on the movement/etc)

 ED: We’ve had dozens of public screenings. many I’m present for and many I’m not.
 Audiences are really self selecting so in my experience the credits roll and viewers are saying, “Yes How can we do more of this?”
 The Land cues permission to the kids who play there, and to adult viewers as well.
-It shows that the limits of what is possible are beyond what we thought.
-It breaks open the “box”.
-It’s a great tool for advocacy and discussion.
-But it’s not the whole story.
+It demonstrates that what we once considered possible has exceeded our expectations, shattering the confines of the conventional “box.”
+This documentary stands as an invaluable tool for both advocacy and engaging discussions.
+However, it’s not the whole story.
 It needs the context of a playful discussion

 PUAP: What are you hoping to experience at Campference?